-- the consolidated statement of financial position as at December 31, 2023 - the consolidated statement of continuity for the year then ended - and notes to the financial statements, including a summary of significant accounting policies (Hereinafter referred to as the "financial statements").
+- the consolidated statement of financial position as at December 31, 2024 - the consolidated statement of continuity for the year then ended - and notes to the financial statements, including a summary of significant accounting policies

+(Hereinafter referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of the Entity as at December 31, 2023, and its consolidated results of operations and its consolidated changes in net financial assets for the year then ended in accordance with Canadian public sector accounting standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of the Entity as at December 31, 2024, and its consolidated results of operations for the year then ended in accordance with Canadian public sector accounting standards.